Prince Charles expresses 'deep personal regret' over supporting former Bishop convicted of sex offences

 Ball was convicted in 2015 of abusing 18 men and boys between the 1970s and 1990s.

-In extracts of letters published today by the inquiry, the Prince told Ball his accuser was a “frightful, terrifying man” who was “up to his dastardly tricks again.”
+In extracts of letters published on Friday by the inquiry, the Prince told Ball his accuser was a “frightful, terrifying man” who was “up to his dastardly tricks again".

 The Prince adds in the letter to Ball in 1997: “I’ll see off this horrid man if he tries anything again.”